deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “...You’re out of your mind,” Choi shook his head.
 “Any *remotely* competent engineer would have built it with redundancies and failsafes.
 There’s no way that ring has only one point of failure.”

-“On the other hand…” Ray mused “...there’s no way it’s completely jam-packed with Hunters, either.”
+“On the other hand…” Ray mused, “...there’s no way it’s completely jam-packed with Hunters, either.”

 “Not unless there are… I’unno.
 A motherfuckload of ‘em,” Cook agreed.